-Outdoor School Informational Flyers are now Available in Eight Languages
+Outdoor School Informational Fliers are now Available in Eight Languages and in Braille

-Copies of the flyer "Outdoor School - Learning in the world's best outdoor classroom" are available in English, Spanish, Russian, Vietnamese, Chinese, Korean, Somali, and Arabic.
+Copies of the flier "Outdoor School - Learning in the world's best outdoor classroom" are available in English, Spanish, Russian, Vietnamese, Chinese, Korean, Somali, and Arabic.
 We've also had the English language flier transcribed to Braille.
 Please don't hesitate to contact us to request copies for parents or students attending your upcoming outdoor school planning and information sessions!

 Reminder for the Parents and Teachers of Oregon's 4th Grade Students